Level/abstract-level/UPGRADING.md

 _This section is incomplete._

 Closing an iterator now aborts work, if supported by implementation.
 The undocumented `abortOnClose` option of iterators (added as a workaround for `many-level`) has been removed in favor of AbortSignal.

+#### 2.4.
+Snapshots must be synchronous

+If an implementations indicates support of snapshots via `db.supports.snapshots` then the `db._get()` and `db._getMany()` methods are now required to synchronously create their snapshot, rather than asynchronously.
+For details, please see the [README](./README.md#db_getkey-options).
+This is a documentation-only change because the abstract test suite cannot verify it.

 ## 1.0.0